Hulkbusters: Bruce Banner's Hulkbusters

-Saunders and La Roquette later became Rock and Redeemer, a supervillain team who faced the Hulk on various occasions, after much of Banner's Hulkbuster team were killed.
+Saunders and LaRoquette later became Rock and Redeemer after much of Bruce Banner's Hulkbuster team were killed.
 Rock had an external hide made of deadly minerals which can be used to impale and grow in size.
-Redeemer had an exoskeletal suit with weapons like repulsor blasters, and rocket fuel.
-The Leader later recruited them into "New Freehold" along with the Riot Squad.
+Redeemer uses an exoskeletal suit with weapons like repulsor blasters, and rocket fuel.
+The Leader later recruits the two into "New Freehold" along with the Riot Squad.

 S.H.I.E.L.D.'s Hulkbusters

 Hulk's exile from Earth by the Illuminati during the events of "Planet Hulk" leads to his enemies causing chaos unopposed.
 As a result, S.H.I.E.L.D. forms a team called the Hulkbusters to capture the villains and implant them with nanotechnology to nullify their powers.
 The team was led by Clay Quartermain and members included Agent Cheesecake, Agent Crimson, and She-Hulk.

 Other versions

-An alternate universe incarnation of the Hulkbusters from Earth-1610 appears in the Ultimate Marvel universe.
+An alternate universe iteration of the Hulkbusters from Earth-1610 appears in the Ultimate Marvel universe.
 This version of the group works under Nick Fury and S.H.I.E.L.D.